Adenan Satem: Relationship with Peninsular Malaysia

 As a chief minister, he clashed with federal government from time to time despite his party being part of the ruling federal coalition.
 He spoke openly about strengthening Sarawak's autonomy and called for higher state's share of petroleum royalty, much to the consternation of Putrajaya and the national oil company Petronas.
 Among other issues he disagreed with the federal government included official recognition for Unified Examination Certificate (UEC).
 During his capacity as chief minister, he also announced that Sarawak has adopted English as the official language of the state's administration, apart from Bahasa Malaysia.
 Malay language activists have criticised Adenan for making English as one of the official languages of Sarawak.

 Adenan also advocated the policy of 90% of all teachers from Sarawak should be Sarawakians because only people from Sarawak are sensitive to local needs.
 He further suggest that educational matters should be handled by the state government so that the rural schools are better looked after.
 His stance has received criticism for promoting regionalism in a country.
 Sarawak also started to recognise UEC, in contrast to federal government that does not recognise the UEC certificate.
 Najib Razak, the then head of the federal government responded positively to demands made by Sarawak.
 He also appointed a committee, co-chaired by Nancy Shukri (Sarawak) an Anifah Aman (Sabah) to study the devolution of powers to Sabah and Sarawak under federal constitution.
 At the same time, the federal government leaders was preoccupied with various issues such as resignation of deputy prime minister Muhyiddin Yassin for protesting against 1Malaysia Development Berhad scandal, Sabah State Water Department corruption probe, and economic slowdown due to low prices of raw materials.

 Meanwhile, the opposition leaders from the Peninsular Malaysia has held negative opinions regarding Adenan's pronouncements.
 Former prime minister Mahathir Mohamad stated that such acts would weaken the authority of the federal government.
 Other leaders such as Mohamad Sabu and Azmin Ali stated that Najib had failed to check Adenan from demanding more from the federal government.
 Adenan's action of barring opposition leaders from Peninsular Malaysia from campaigning in the state of Sarawak during 2016 Sarawak state election further exacerbates the negative sentiments from the opposition camps.

-Besides, Adenan also reinstated that Sarawak would not secede from Malaysia as "it was the wisest decision made by Sarawak 53 years ago".
+Despite the regional sentiment, Adenan is opposed to the idea of secession from Malaysia as "it was the wisest decision made by Sarawak 53 years ago".